 Lunch can make or break you during the work day.
 A disappointing midday meal can set the tone for your entire afternoon, while dipping out for a meal that is fresh, fast and delicious can be just the boost you need.
 These eateries – all of which are considerate enough not to have eftpos minimums – are so popular that you might want to consider arriving slightly earlier to beat the inevitable lunch rush.

-Given that this colourful Mexican street food eatery now has five locations across the city, it would seem that Melburnians can’t get enough of beef brisket tacos, fresh fish burritos with chipotle aioli and shaved cabbage, and grilled chicken and quinoa ensaladas.
-Lunch at the Flinders Lane eatery is a flurry of city workers refuelling, but there are also locations in Hawthorn, Richmond, Windsor and Knox.
+Given that this colourful Mexican street food eatery now has seven locations across the city, it would seem that Melburnians can’t get enough of beef brisket tacos, fresh fish burritos with chipotle aioli and shaved cabbage, and grilled chicken and quinoa ensaladas.
+Lunch at the Flinders Lane eatery is a flurry of city workers refuelling, but there are also locations in Collingwood, Hawthorn, Richmond, Windsor, Chadstone and Knox.

 At the #cleaneating side of the takeaway lunch spectrum is Hanoi Hannah Express Lane – the teeny-tiny sister to popular Windsor restaurants Saigon Sally and Tokyo Tina.
 A serving of prawn and pork rice papers rolls with a fresh coconut makes for a flavoursome light lunch.
 For something with a little more crunch, go for the pork belly banh mi with crackling, fresh chilli and Thai basil mayo.

 If you're already a fan of George Calombaris’s mod-Greek diner (we dream about those soft shell crab souvas regularly) then you'll need no convincing that Gazi's Bend Over Box is where you want to be at lunchtime.
-For $27.50, you'll get olives, pita, dip, meat, fish, salad, Gazi's delicious garlic and feta chips, and something sweet to seal the deal.
+For $33, you'll get olives, pita, dip, meat, fish, salad, Gazi's delicious garlic and feta chips, a glass of beer or wine and something sweet to seal the deal.